 Introduction

-Overlord is a coordination layer for AI-assisted engineering work.
+Overlord is a management, work coordination, and review layer for AI-assisted engineering work.
 It keeps the ticket, progress, review, and delivery record in one place while your agents keep working in the tools you already use.

 The mental model